DataDog/documentation/content/en/real_user_monitoring/browser/monitoring_vitals_performance.md

 ## Filter and evaluate

-Once you've selected a page and vital, you can see insights that explain the measured vital for the selected view.
+Once you've selected a page and vital, you can see insights that explain their performance.

 From here, you can: